Noah Newman: Reception

 Omar Nobles of TVSource acknowledged that prior to Adamson's casting, Noah was not a major factor in storylines, and hoped that it would change under the new executive producer and head-writer.
 Nobles explained that while he was sad to see Schmidt go, he was "thrilled" with the casting news and explained the storyline potential that the recast provided.
 The casting news did not come as a shock due to the recently hired executive producer and head-writer, Jill Farren Phelps and Josh Griffith working on the primetime teen soap, Hollywood Heights which Adamson also appeared on.
 The news led to speculation that Adamson would be followed by several more Hollywood Heights alumni.
 However, the speculation turned out to be true when Adamson's former costar, Hunter King stepped into the role of Summer Newman, Noah's half-sister.
 Jamey Giddens pointed out how weird it would be for Adamson and King who had previously portrayed one another's love interest on Hollywood Heights to now play siblings.
 Adamson ranked at No. 5 on Daytime Confidential's list of the "Top 5 Soap Opera Newcomers of 2012."
 Adamson was also listed as the Best Male Newcomer of 2012 by On-Air On-Soaps; "Noah’s come and Noah’s go, we think this one will stick!
 Handsome, charming and he can act" said Michael Fairman.

+In 2022, Charlie Mason and Richard Simms from Soaps She Knows criticised Noah's storylines after being recast with Gibson, saying "Young & Restless recast Noah with the appealing Rory Gibson, only to turn the legacy character into a sad sack obsessing over an ex who was never all that into him in the first place.
+Why?
+Fortunately, Noah would eventually find a new lady over whom to moon in Allie."